Modeling holographic dark energy with particle and future horizons

 \section{Thermodynamics}

-In standard cosmology, for a perfect fluid we have the following temperature evolution equation \cite{maartens}
+In standard cosmology, for a perfect fluid we have the following temperature evolution equation

 The previous equation is valid always that the Gibbs integrability condition holds together with the number ($n$) and energy conservation.
+However, as can be seen, the constantcy of the temperature is no longer available, i.e., the global equilibrium condition, $\dot{T} = 0$, is not satisfied \cite{maartens}.
 If we consider a barotropic equation of state in the temperature evolution we can write

 where $T(0)$ is an integration constant.
 If in the previous expression we consider the parameter state given in Eq. (\ref{eq:omega}), we obtain for the temperature

 from the last equation we can obtain the following condition, $T^{+}(z \rightarrow -1) \rightarrow 0$, and for the future horizon we have a divergent behavior as we approach the far future.
 Given that $\rho^{-}$ has an increasing behavior together with $T^{-}$, we will assume that when the dark energy is described by the future horizon, the thermodynamics description is consistent.\\